ashutoshkesarwani999/seenit-backend-techtest/README.md

 - Consider how to generate docs for the services
 - How would you ensure only allowed users can see the endpoints
 - Consider using best practice for creating services

+## Submitting test
+Fork the repo into your own GitHub account and share the link with ian@seenit.io